liferay/liferay-docs/develop/tutorials/articles/themes-and-layout-templates/embedding-portlets-in-themes-and-layout-templates.markdown

 The only thing left to do is generate the module's JAR file and copy it to your Portal's `osgi/modules` directory.
-Once the module is installed and activated in your Portal's service registry, your new editor configuration is available for use.
+Once the module is installed and activated in your Portal's service registry, your embedded portlet is available for use wherever your theme is used.

 You succesfully requested a portlet based on the element and action types required, and created and deployed a module that retrieves the portlet and